jennypatel77/Drone/target/classes/README.txt

 "ground speed" is exactly one horizontal or vertical grid block per minute.
 Your homework assignment is to design and write a drone launch scheduling program that maximizes the net promoter score (NPS) amongst drone-delivery customers.
 Net promoter score is defined as the percentage of promoters minus the percentage of detractors.
-See the diagram below to understand the relationship between delivery speed and customer feedback responses.
 The town owns one drone, which is allowed to operate from 6 a.m. until 10 p.m.

 Solution:

-Step 1: Grab all the orders that were already placed in current time.
+Step 1: Grab all the orders that have already been placed at current time.
-Step 2: Sort these orders based on their distance from the warehouse using the coordinate provided with each order.
+Step 2: Sort these orders based on their distance from the warehouse using the coordinates provided with each order.
-Step 3: Pick the shortest order and dispatch drone.
+Step 3: Pick the shortest delivery order and dispatch drone.
-Step 4: Increment the current time to time when drone comes back after fulfilling the order Step 5: Remove the order that was fulfilled from the orignal list of orders.
+Step 4: Increment the current time to time when drone comes back after fulfilling the order Step 5: Remove the order that was fulfilled from the original list of orders.
 Repeat through step 1-5

-Special Case: If all the orders were not fulfilled but also there are no orders placed in current time Step 1.a: Sort the orders that are still not placed based on time.
+Special Case: If the drone has no orders to fill at current time Step 1.a: Sort the orders that are still not placed based on time.
-Step 1.b: Make drone rest at ware house untill first order comes in.
+Step 1.b: Make drone rest at ware house until first order comes in.
+Step 1.c: Immediately dispatch drone when first order arrives

+Special Case: If two orders have the same delivery time when being evaluated Step 1.a: Pick the order with the lowest order number

 Assumptions:
 1. Only one file of orders come in per day.
 2. There is only one functional drone.
-3. When orders file is provided as input, it is aware of further orders too.
+3. When orders file is provided as input, it is aware of futher orders too.
+4. Drone is not bound by the grid and can fly diagonally

 Instructions to run the project: